tnessn/docsify/en-us/[English]-Installation-Instructions.md

 ```

-If this happens, abort and make more room in Path and try again.
+If this happens, abort current process.
+Adjust Path environment varible length to less than 1024 bytes and try again.

 4. Get `platon` source code: